API v1 → v2 Migration Guide

 The response body shape has changed:

-We offer consistent snake_case field names and have structured the responses in anticipation of growing these responses to include more useful data over time.
+We now offer consistent snake_case field names and have structured the responses in anticipation of growing them to include more useful data over time by nesting all objects within a top-level data property.
+If you are retrieving a collection of results, data will be an array of objects.
+If you are retrieving a single resource, data will be an object.

-Here's what it looked like before in API v1:
+Here’s what a response from our custom pages API formerly looked like with API v1:

 [